obrigg/meraki-health-check/README.md

 <p align="center"><img src="img/api_access.png"></p>

 <span style="color:red">ALWAYS keep your API key safe as it provides authentication to all of your organizations with the API enabled. </span>
-If your API key has been compromised, please, regenerate it through the dashboard.
-This will revoke the existing API key.
+If your API key has been compromised - **revoke it immediately** through the dashboard, and generate a new API key.

+#### Installing the Meraki Python SDK
+`pip install -r requirements.txt`
 #### Storing the Meraki API Key as an environment variable
-Once the API key is obtained, you'll need to store the Meraki dashboard API key as an environment variable (if not - no worries, the script will ask you to enter your API key):
+You don't have to store the API key, as the script will ask you to enter it.
+However, it would be more covenient to store it instead of typing each every time.

+Linux:
-`export MERAKI_DASHBOARD_API_KEY = <YOUR MERAKI API KEY>` and install the Meraki SDK via `pip install -r requirements.txt`
+`export MERAKI_DASHBOARD_API_KEY = <YOUR MERAKI API KEY>`

+Windows:
+`set MERAKI_DASHBOARD_API_KEY = <YOUR MERAKI API KEY>`

-Now you're ready.
+#### And... you're ready.
 Good luck!

 `python async_run.py`

+<span style="color:green">Feedback is a gift</span>
+* The script helps?
+I'd love to hear.
+* You think the script sucks?
+Let's make it better!
+* Have suggestions to additional **common** problems that should be included?
+Open an issue, I'd love to hear that too.

 ### Known limitations / caveats
 1. The script intentionally ignores the 2.4GHz spectrum, as it is beyond salavion.
 It can be altered, if needed, in the `check_wifi_channel_utilization` function.